dlparker/raft-consensus/docs/source/components.rst

 App
 ***

-The App API :class:`raftframe.app_api.App` provides, from the point of view of the RaftFrame library, the operations that change distributed state, resulting in log entries and synchronizing messages to non leader servers.
+The App API :class:`raftframe.app_api.AppAPI` provides, from the point of view of the RaftFrame library, the operations that change distributed state, resulting in log entries and synchronizing messages to non leader servers.
 Note that this means that the App code in non-leader